 Simon Quick Advisors LLC is neither a law firm nor a certified public accounting firm and no portion of the presentation content should be construed as legal or accounting advice.
 If you are a Simon Quick Advisors LLC client, please remember to contact Simon Quick Advisors LLC, in writing, if there are any changes in your personal/financial situation or investment objectives for the purpose of reviewing/evaluating/revising our previous recommendations and/or services.
-Simon Quick Advisors LLC is an SEC registered investment advisor with offices in Morristown, NJ; New York, NY; Chattanooga, TN; Denver, CO; and Los Angeles, CA. A copy our written disclosure brochure discussing our advisory services and fees is available upon request.
+Simon Quick Advisors LLC is an SEC registered investment advisor with offices in Morristown, NJ; Chattanooga, TN; and Denver, CO.
+A copy our written disclosure brochure discussing our advisory services and fees is available upon request.
 References to Simon Quick Advisors as being "registered" does not imply a certain level of education or expertise.

 Economic, index, and performance information is obtained from various third party sources.
 While we believe these sources to be reliable Simon Quick Advisors LLC has not independently verified the accuracy of this information and makes no representation regarding the accuracy or completeness of information provided herein.